Not everything is black and white

 Here I am wearing a red-white and blue office look.
 Typically, one associates these colors with summer due to our National Colors.
-However, since the plaid is in these colors, its sort of instance style to add a blue halftee and a red V-neck sweater (or the other way around).
+However, since the plaid is in these colors, it’s sort of instant style to add a blue halftee and a red V-neck sweater (or the other way around).
 To avoid that the midi skirt – they are tricky on petites like me – drowns me, I opted for my blue tall boots.
 For more outfit inspirations on how to wear tall boots see the post at the link.

 When you like the free outfit tips of this post, and want styling tips for all kind of dressing situation in midlife, buy my book How to Dress for Success in Midlife.

 Like this outfit inspirations?
 Then feel free to pin it to your own Pinterest board.

 First Top of the World Style fashion party of the year

 Welcome!
 This 187th Top of the World Style linkup is the first of the new year.
 When you are new, welcome.
 We are glad you are here.
 You can register to receive an email invitation each week for the party.

 As a “Thank You” for joining, I will pin my fav photo from your linked posts to the Top of the World Style Pinterest board.
 You can follow the board at the link or even contribute to it by pinning more photos of your outfit posts or your favorite outfits from this party.
 Just send me an email with the request and follow my Pinterest boards (Pinterest requirement to add you).
 I will send you an invitation to join the board.
 It’s free.